-Auckland councillors pen letter of no confidence in Mayor Phil Goff
+Auckland councillors pen letter of no confidence in mayor Phil Goff

 The mayor said he believed councillors had had access to the pre-feasibility stadium report, but he had been disappointed from time to time when confidential material was released to other parties.

-The letter highlights growing frustration among a group of councillors about Goff's leadership style, which has been simmering since last December over a minor committee reshuffle.
+The letter highlights growing frustration among a group of councillors about Goff's leadership style.
+The frustration has been simmering since a minor committee reshuffle last December.

 At the time, he faced a barrage of criticism over the removal of Albany councillor Wayne Walker as deputy chairman of the regulatory committee, to be replaced by deputy mayor Bill Cashmore.